 He noted that among the elderly, edibles are especially popular.

 “Many for health reasons don’t smoke but use THC,” he said.

 NJWeedman said that a couple hundred customers come every day to downtown Trenton to come to his place.

-It will be interesting to see how the Joint, which has operated in the underground or gray area, enters the legitimate NJ cannabis market.
+It will be interesting to see the Joint, which operates in the underground or a gray area, enters the legitimate NJ cannabis market.
 For example, the Joint has a large outdoor area that could be a lounge.
 However, Trenton did not allow consumption lounges.

-NJWeedman said the building where cannabis will be sold would be different from the building containing the Joint’s legitimate café and backyard.
+NJWeedman said the building where cannabis will be sold would be different.
+The building containing the Joint’s legitimate café and the backyard is separate.

-Forchion said his business comply with all license requirements, and his kitchen passes local health standards.
+Forchion said his business complies with all license requirements, and his kitchen passes local health standards.

 “I’m up to code.
 The only thing I do is sell marijuana not legally, and that’s about to change,” he said.